eslamabdallah74/our-edu-Assigiment/README.md

 ### Controller Injection

 Controllers within the application use automatic dependency injection.
 For example, the `UserJsonData` service is automatically injected into the controller, making the code clean and easy to manage.

+**Please note that the application retrieves users who have transactions.
+Users without transactions will not be included in the result.**

 ---